scylladb/scylladb/docs/kb/decode-stack-trace.rst

 Decoding Stack Traces
 =====================

-**Topic: Decoding stack traces in Scylla logs**
+**Topic: Decoding stack traces in ScyllaDB logs**

-**Environment: Any Scylla setup on any supported OS**
+**Environment: Any ScyllaDB setup on any supported OS**

 **Audience: All**

 Synopsis
 --------

-This article describes how to decode the stack traces found in Scylla logs.
+This article describes how to decode the stack traces found in ScyllaDB logs.

 What are Stack Traces?
 ----------------------

 Stack traces can appear in the logs due to various errors or in the course of regular database operation.
 It is useful to be able to decode the trace in order to understand what exactly happened.
-Decoding the stack trace requires the Debug binaries for the specific Scylla build and OS in use are installed.
+Decoding the stack trace requires the Debug binaries for the specific ScyllaDB build and OS in use are installed.

-Note that sharing the stack trace as part of your support ticket or Github issue, helps the Scylla support team to understand the issue better.
+Note that sharing the stack trace as part of your support ticket or Github issue, helps the ScyllaDB support team to understand the issue better.

 Install Debug Binary files